-- holds annual strategic conversations with every college, providing support and challenge to leadership teams, and to college corporation boards, on their ambitions and plans - works with the FE Commissioner to support and intervene, in order to improve financial resilience and quality in colleges - the offer of active support to all colleges spans the existing range of support tools and products as well as the development of new ones
+- holds annual strategic conversations with every college, providing support and challenge to leadership teams, and to college corporation boards, on their ambitions and plans - works with the FE Commissioner to support and intervene, in order to improve financial

 DfE may intervene where there is significant concern about a college.
 This may include escalating cases for assessment by the FE Commissioner.